 Course Number: PSYC 230

-For as long as civilization has existed, the kinds of phenomena studied in a course in abnormal psychology has indeed generated much curiosity, puzzlement, and concern.
-The present time is no exception.
-Our newspapers and newscasts provide daily reminders of the kinds of things that can go wrong in human lives and result in psychological pain and behavioural problems.
-Some examples that speak to this point are: (1) Lorne, 19 years old, was part of a 25 car pileup during a blinding snowstorm.
+Abnormal psychology is the study of abnormal behavior-behavior that causes suffering to the individual and others around him or her, and interferes with functioning in a significant way.
+Take, for example, the case of Lorne, 19 years old, who was part of a 25 car pile up during a blinding snowstorm.
 Eight months after the accident, he still has terrifying nightmares during which he relives the traumatic event.
-(2) Rebecca, 32 years old, washes her hands about 50 times a day to make sure that they are clean.
+Rebecca, 32 years old, washes her hands about 50 times a day to make sure that they are clean.
 The skin on her hands is cracked and infected, but she can't stop doing it.
-(3) Jeffrey, 54, told his doctor that there is a tape recorder in his brain.
-It was put there by means of an operation.
-The 'organization,' he says, did it.
-This course will examine such cases in an attempt to explain the kinds of processes which are involved in the development of such abnormal minds.
-The emphasis is on the personal experience of abnormality, the inner experience of individuals their fears, struggles and triumphs as they do battle with their particular mental disorder.
-The abnormal mind is a part of life to be reckoned with.
+Jeffrey, 54, told his doctor that there is a tape recorder in his brain.
+It was put there during an operation.
+The "organization", he says, did it.
+This course will examine cases such as these to learn about the factors, situations, and conditions that cause mental disorders and how they may best be treated.
+Through lecture, discussion, assignments and videos students will develop a more accurate and empathic view of these prevalent abnormalities and the individuals who experience them.